Understanding Balance Sheet

 Assets are used in running the business.
 They are every property owned by your company.
 Assets are often sub-divided into two, current assets and fixed assets.
 Current assets are convertible to liquid cash within a financial year, while fixed assets are properties that take longer than a year to convert to cash.

 Look into your balance sheet; you should see items such as equipment, machinery, cars, or something that last beyond a year, these are fixed assets.
 The other type of asset is represented by items such as cash, cash equivalent, and account receivable.
 Your inventory, work-in-progress and raw materials are also current assets.

-- And What are Liabilities?
+And What are Liabilities?

-- Lastly, The Equity
+Lastly, The Equity

 Analyzing The Balance Sheet With Ratios

 myBooks Online accounting software makes it easy to understand your balance sheet.
-Financial ratio analysis is the dominant technique used in drawing out inference from the balance sheet.
+Financial ratio analysis is the dominant technique used in drawing out inferences from the balance sheet.
 Financial ratio analysis as computed by an online accounting software for small businesses, a knowledge of the financial standing of the company can be derived.

-Through a cloud accounting software, the current financial condition of the business in synergy with the other two cornerstone books can be pictured by anyone even without accounting knowledge.
+Through cloud accounting software, the current financial condition of the business in synergy with the other two cornerstone books can be pictured by anyone even without accounting knowledge.